Bear Creek

 Agency: Ochoco National Forest

-Tools: Rock hammers, picks and shovels only.
 CAUTION: Mill Creek Wilderness bounds the southern end of the agate area.
-Watch for the Mill Creek Wilderness boundary signs.

 White Fir Springs